In the spring semester of the 2021/2022 academic year, the EXPERIENCE INFORMATICS course will also start.

 When does it start-end, how much time does it require?

-The course starts on 15th of Februar and ends on 15th of May.
+The course starts on 14th of February and ends on 13th of May.

 Course completion requires about three hours per week.
 You have one or two weeks to finish each module.
 So it requires about the same amount of time as any normal course, but since it is ON-LINE, going through the course materials might need about an hour/module and doing the activities themselves might need two hours/module.
-IMPORTANT: no time constraints within the time frame of start to end, BUT course closes at the end date!
+IMPORTANT: no time constraints within the time frame of start to end!

 What needs to be covered?

 Not all the modules need to be done, but you have a choice for preferences, to make sure you dive into themes of your interest.
-The Introduction of each module states what has to be done and what is just advised to be read for completion.
+The Introduction of each module states what has to be done and what needs to be read for completion.

-Self-check tasks will not be evaluated, but will provide yourself feedback on progress and advice to do better.
+Self-check tasks will not be evaluated, but will provide you with feedback on progress and advice on the way forward.

 Methodological model of Experiential Informatics.
-Viewing and analyzing good practices and ideas to use in educational settings.
+Viewing and analyzing good practices and ideas used in educational settings.

 Methodological and practical introduction to problem-based learning and and challenge-based learning as well as their use in education.
 Methodological model of problem-based learning, analysis of good practices and ideas.